spenhappenin/vandelay/README.md

 ***  Feedback  ***
   I really enjoyed working on this challenge.
 It really pushed me to work with things I wasn't familiar with and I learned a lot in the process.
-I will probably continue to work through the challenges because I want to see if I can get them.
+I will probably continue to work through the challenges because I want to see if I can solve them.
 I really do enjoy solving problems and would love to get some insight to see how I did and what could have been done better.

   My only feedback or question was the bullet point about having a command line interface to process the CSV file.
 A couple of bullet points below it mentioned having a UI for the user to interact with as well.
-I was confused about what that as I didn't see a need for a CLI if I had a UI in the browser.
+I didn't see a need for a CLI if I had a UI in the browser.
 Maybe I just misunderstood that point.